ropensci/roweb3/content/blog/2026-01-12-opencall-champions-program/index.en.md

 featured: true
 tags:
 - champions program
-description: You can now apply to participate in the 2026 Champions program.
+description: You can now apply to participate in the 2026 Champions Program.
 We are looking for people to participate in mentoring roles and to become Champions.
 params:
   doi: '10.59350/1mmc4-bqp35'